facebook/hermes/README.md

 ## Contributing

 The main purpose of this repository is to continue to evolve Hermes, making it faster and more efficient.
-We are grateful to the community for contributing bug fixes and improvements.
+We are grateful to the community for contributing bug-fixes and improvements.
 Read below to learn how you can take part in improving Hermes.

 ### Code of Conduct